-In our latest assessment period 86% of our students met or exceeded the overall competencies on the SWEAP and our students appeared to perform better than the national average.
-Nationally (n=5546), students correctly answered 60.48% of questions correctly while CSU-Pueblo students (n=35) answered 61.29% of questions correctly.
-Our standard deviation was 11.08 versus the national average of 14.81.
+Because the SWEAP was unable to be administered by Social Work faculty in 2020, we are reporting the 2019 outcomes.
+In our latest assessment period in April 2019, 86% of our students met or exceeded the overall competencies on the SWEAP and our students appeared to perform better than the national average.
+Nationally (n=1752), 70% of students met or exceeded the competencies overall.
 The SWEAP test allows us to break down each competency score and compare across sites to ensure equity in modality.
 Our scores show that 100% of students in the alternate site in Colorado Springs met or exceeded the competencies as a whole, while 77% of the students in Pueblo met or exceeded the competencies.
 Overall, our students met or exceeded each competency as follows: